Corporate Sustainability Reporting Directive (CSRD)

 Double materiality assessment

-CSRD’s double materiality assessment is a complicated process for businesses, but a core element of CSRD — acting as the bridge between a company’s core strategy and its ESG reporting.
+The double materiality assessment is a core element of CSRD — acting as the bridge between a company’s core strategy and its ESG reporting.
 The concept requires the assessment of the two dimensions to double materiality: impact materiality and financial materiality, when identifying the information to be disclosed.
 This approach demands that companies evaluate their impact on environmental and social factors (the inside-out view) and assess how sustainability issues impact their risk profile and financial performance (the outside-in view).
-To fully understand their ESG impacts, companies need to carry out a comprehensive assessment of their operations and strategies.
-This involves collecting, analysing and reporting data—all of which requires significant resources and expertise as well as input from external stakeholders.
+Our experience supporting those who have already reported under CSRD has given us great insight into topics relevant at each industry level as well as practical experience of how best to complete these assessments

 CSRD roadmap and implementation support for reporting

-CSRD will apply to the first wave of in-scope companies for fiscal years starting on or after 1 January 2024 (filing reports in FY2025), so time is of the essence.
 Regardless of the maturity of existing non-financial reporting, this is a significant project for any organisation and identifying a roadmap and implementation plan at the outset is key.
-To ensure compliance, businesses must appoint a project owner, identify stakeholders and obtain their buy-in, analyse existing sustainability reporting processes, and engage with key internal stakeholders to understand existing data management processes.
+Businesses must identify stakeholders and obtain their buy-in, analyse existing sustainability reporting processes, and engage with key internal stakeholders to understand existing data management processes.
+This is particularly important given the scale of the ESRS, which, despite reductions in the recent amended ESRS, includes 314 separate data points for organisations to collect and report on.

 CSRD and tax reporting